Risk-Team/CAVAanalytics/README.md

               path.to.rcps = fpath)
 ```

-**To load remote CORDEX-CORE data**, set path.to.rcps to "CORDEX-CORE" and specify the domain.
+**To load CORDEX-CORE data stored remotely**, set path.to.rcps to "CORDEX-CORE" and specify the domain.
 For example:

 ```
 local.data <- load_data(country = "Kenya", variable="tasmax", years.hist=1980:2000, years.projections=2010:2030